Relationships with Objects

 In the Madhyamaka systems, the manner of cognitively taking an object may also be either with taking it to be truly existent (bden-’dzin, grasping for true existence) or without taking it to be truly existent.

-Non-conceptual and Conceptual Cognition of an Object
+Non-Conceptual and Conceptual Cognition of an Object

 The manner of cognitively taking an object may also be either non-conceptually (rtog-med) or conceptually (rtog-bcas).
 Sense consciousness of an object is exclusively nonconceptual.
 Mind consciousness of it may be either conceptual or non-conceptual.
 Conceptual cognition occurs only with mind consciousness.